 For our main meals we had a seafood platter consisting of the chef’s finest selection of local fish with the clear winner being the sea bass from the platter with grilled seasonal vegetables.

 The Ježina Family are more than comfortable having their culinary skills put to the test and as each moment passed by at Anica Bay, we were left more and more speechless.
-The silent was palpable.
+The silence was palpable.

 Konoba Levrnaka is also the place of the winning dish of the entire week long trip, fish fillet drenched in cream truffle sauce.
 If you’re visiting Konoba Levrnaka and have a thing for truffles, skip the platter and ask for this.
 You won’t regret it.